-In the view of Ceasefire.ca, the agreement to transfer highly sensitive nuclear technology and nuclear material to Australia should be condemned on both arms control and non-proliferation grounds and we concur with the following conclusion by Sébastien Philippe:
+In the view of the Rideau Institute, the agreement to transfer highly sensitive nuclear technology and nuclear material to Australia should be condemned on both arms control and non-proliferation grounds and we concur with the following conclusion by Sébastien Philippe:

 It is difficult to understand the internal policy process that led the Democratic Biden administration to the AUKUS submarine announcement.
 It seems that just like in the old Cold War, arms racing and the search for short-term strategic advantage is now bipartisan.

 Like New Zealand, Canada has soft-pedalled the significance of this new pact, and made no public comment on the negative non-proliferation implications.

 That Conservative leader Erin O’Toole would seek Canada’s participation in this misconceived deal is entirely unsurprising.

 What is truly astonishing and disturbing, however, is the apparent concurrence of NDP leader Jagmeet Singh:

 The pact seems like a potential avenue to add more pressure [on China].
 Canada was absent.

 Since the NDP has a strong, long-standing position in support of nuclear non-proliferation and disarmament, we can only assume that Singh was not briefed on the highly problematic implications of the AUKUS deal for containing the spread of nuclear weapons.

 We call on all federal parties to recommit publicly to the goals of nuclear non-proliferation and disarmament enshrined in the Treaty on the Non-proliferation of Nuclear Weapons (NPT).